 These are some general guidelines to follow:

-Your research question should be opened ended, will guide you in further research, and will help you formulate your thes
+Your research question should be opened ended, will guide you in further research, and will help you formulate your thesis.

 Try to be original and creative.
 Some topics have been overdone, and this leads to an overwhelming amount of information, making it difficult to focus a topic.
-Some topics that might be overdone include: gun control, abortion, capital punishment, drugs abuse.
+Some topics that might be overdone include: mental health, first-generation college students, online education.

 Try to look at topics like these from a new perspective or angle.
 For example: